Warren Moon: Minnesota Vikings

+On April 14, 1994, Moon was traded to the Minnesota Vikings for a 1994 fourth round pick and a 1995 third round pick; he signed a two-year deal with the Vikings.

-Moon was traded to the Minnesota Vikings after the season, where he passed for over 4,200 yards in each of his first two seasons, but missed half of the 1996 season with a broken collarbone.
-The Vikings' starting quarterback job was given to Brad Johnson and Moon was released after he refused to take a $3.8-million pay cut to serve as Johnson's backup.
+Moon passed for over 4,200 yards in each of his first two seasons.
+The Vikings signed him to a three-year contract extension in 1996.
+However, Moon would miss half of the 1996 season with a broken collarbone.

+The Vikings' starting quarterback job was given to Brad Johnson and Moon was released after he refused to take a $3.8 million pay cut to serve as Johnson's backup.

 Seattle Seahawks

 Moon signed with the Seattle Seahawks as a free agent in 1997, made the Pro Bowl, and was named Pro Bowl MVP.
 He played for them for two seasons.

 Kansas City Chiefs

 Moon signed as a free agent with the Kansas City Chiefs as a backup in 1999.
-He played in only three games in two years with the Chiefs and announced his retirement at age 44 in January 2001.
-His 291st and final touchdown pass was an 8-yard pass to Troy Drayton against the Rams on October 22, 2000, a game in which the Chiefs defeated the defending champs, 54–34.
+He played in only three games in two years with the Chiefs and announced his retirement at age 44 on January 25, 2001.
+Moon's 291st and final touchdown pass was an eight-yard pass to Troy Drayton against the St. Louis Rams on October 22, 2000, a game in which the Chiefs defeated the defending champions 54–34.